 The State Government started planning for the Growth Centres in 2003 to streamline the supply of greenfield land for urban development in Sydney.
 The strategic vision for the Growth Centre is set out in the North West Structure Plan, which was adopted by the NSW Government in 2006.

-The North West Growth Centre is divided into 16 Precincts, 12 of which are located within the Blacktown LGA.
+The North West Growth Centre is divided into 16 Precincts, 12 of which are located within Blacktown City.
 The Precincts are released in stages by the State Government to allow the proper planning and coordination of infrastructure delivery for future urban development.

-Council also prepares a Section 94 Contributions Plan for the release area to cover the costs of local infrastructure.
+We also prepare a Section 94 Contributions Plan for the release area to cover the costs of local infrastructure.

 Relevant documents include:

-Further information on the North West Growth Centre and Precincts within the Blacktown LGA is available on the State Government website www.growthcentres.planning.nsw.gov.au.
+Further information on the North West Growth Centre and Precincts within Blacktown City is available on the State Government website.